-The Rethink Investment, on behalf of all subsidiaries recognise our obligation in the prevention of slavery and human trafficking.
-We will do all in our power to prevent slavery and human trafficking within our business and within the supply chain processes that we work with.
+The Rethink Group, on behalf of all subsidiaries which include Rethink Professional Services Ltd t/a Rethink and Digital GurusRecruitment Limited recognise our obligation in the prevention of slavery and human trafficking.
+We will do all in our power to prevent slavery and human trafficking within our business and within the supply chain processes that wework with.

 As illustrated in the Modern Slavery Act, modern slavery can take many forms.
 Our business takes the responsibility for supplying staff extremely seriously and are aware of the potential for being targeted by criminal organisations.

-This statement is in response to the Modern Slavery Act and has been written to ensure that Rethink Investment complies with the Modern Slavery Act 2015 (the Act).
+This statement is in response to the Modern Slavery Act and has been written to ensure Rethink Group comply with the Modern Slavery Act2015 (the Act).
 We pride ourselves on our reputation and our integrity and will endeavour to take all necessary actions to ensure that there is no slavery or human trafficking within our business or supply chains.

-As a Group we employ individuals globally and act as specialist recruitment and managed service providers across the globe in the following disciplines; IT, Digital, Healthcare, Engineering and Manufacturing.
+As a Group we employ over 250 individuals globally and act as specialist recruitment and managed service providers across the globe in the following disciplines; IT, Digital, Healthcare, Engineering and Logistics.
 We currently have offices in the following countries:

 We ensure the identity and eligibility of the right to work in the UK of all our own employees and of each candidate that we place, before they begin an engagement or commence work with us and ensure that this information is held on file for appropriate time periods.